rwxrob/zet/docs/1910/README.md

 # 🧘Yoga Log

+***Tuesday, January 3, 2023, 9:19:37PM EST***

+This morning the sky was orange out the window when I woke so I walked to a field and meditated for a bit.
+I took the Twitch community along with me for the ride.
+It was a very nice sunrise.
+I'm going to try and do that every morning.
+Just such a great way to start the day.
+Worth the time spent.

+Today's yoga was *tough*!
+My body doesn't recover like it once did.
+The load from the last two days has caught up with me.
+I made it through about 30 minutes, but after the sun salutations I was toast.
+I did some version of most of the half-primary poses, but even that was hard.
+I really don't want to blow all this momentum by pushing too hard.
+I have to remember Ahimsa.

+I did practice some *great* Bhakti yoga at sunset.
+The overcast skies kept the sun from shining through, so we met Jose, the owner of a local restaurant and my neighbor, it turns out.
+I had an amazing enchilada dinner, a couple beers, and some great conversation with my neighbor, his brother Carlos, and co-worker Mula.
+The community was really welcoming.
+I was smiling ear to ear not wanting it to stop.
+But, just so exhausted.

 ***Monday, January 2, 2023, 2:52:12PM EST***

 Second day in 2023 and feels amazing.
 This doing yoga in front of people is freaking me out a bit, but I'll get over it.
 It's kind of good training for non-attachment.
 If I can continuously get my fat ass on stream doing yoga and be okay with all of it I will have mastered one of the most important parts of yoga.
 Besides, if even a single person starts their own yoga practice because of my public suffering and failures then the world will be that much better off.
 It's fucking worth it.
 I'm just a crusty old man trying to improve his healthy.
 Cringe be damned.